permaficus/5log-sdk/README.md

 // set payload wrapper name if you like (optional) logger.setMessageWrapper("MyErrorPayload");
-// example if you have more requirement on message wrapper (optional) logger.setAdditionalWrapper({
+// example if you have more requirement on message properties / object (optional) logger.addMessageProperties({
     task: 'create',
     messageId: 'tx-9000',
 })